Bret Saberhagen: Kansas City Royals (1984–1991)

 In 1988, the pattern continued as Saberhagen went 14–16 for the Royals with a 3.80 ERA, the second most losses in the American League.
 The following year, 1989, he returned to his old brilliance by compiling a record of 23–6 with a 2.16 ERA, leading both leagues with 12 complete games, and finishing third in strikeouts.
-Before his July 26, 1989 start against the Boston Red Sox, Saberhagen had a record of 9–5.
+Before his July 26, 1989, start against the Boston Red Sox, Saberhagen had a record of 9–5.
 Over the next two months, he compiled a record of 14–1 with four shutouts.
 He also led the league in innings pitched, complete games, and strikeout to walk ratio.
 For his efforts, Saberhagen won his second Cy Young Award as the American League's best pitcher.

 Despite a 5–7 record, Saberhagen was selected to the 1990 American League All-Star team, primarily due to his 1989 performance.
 He rewarded the selection by being the winning pitcher in the 2–0 American League triumph.
 Saberhagen pitched only one game after the all-star break before being shelved for most of the rest of 1990 with an injury.

 In 1991, Saberhagen went 13–8 with a 3.07 ERA.
 On August 26, he no-hit the Chicago White Sox 7-0 at Royals Stadium; to date, the no-hitter is the last thrown by a Royal.

+New York Mets (1992–1995)

 On December 11, 1991, Saberhagen was traded along with Bill Pecota to the New York Mets in exchange for Kevin McReynolds, Gregg Jefferies, and Keith Miller.

 With the trade to the Mets, Saberhagen's odd-year, off-year pattern vanished.
 He struggled with injuries in 1992 and 1993, before bouncing back with a 14–4 record in a strike shortened 1994 season.
 That season he had more wins than walks (14 to 13).
 No other pitcher (as of 2005) pitching more than 150 innings had accomplished this feat since 1919.
 His stint with the Mets was not without controversy; on July 27, 1993, Saberhagen sprayed bleach into a group of reporters.
 After admitting his role in this incident, Saberhagen donated one day's pay to charity and apologized to fans and the media.

+Colorado Rockies (1995)

 In 1995, he joined the Colorado Rockies.
 While the Rockies made the playoffs as the National League Wild Card team, Saberhagen had a mostly-lost season, marred by injuries.
 He lost his only post-season start, Game 4 of the NLDS, as the Rockies were eliminated by the Braves on their way to a World Series win.

+Saberhagen didn't pitch at all in 1996 due to injury.